NVIDIA/NeMo/docs/sources/source/speaker_recognition/tutorial.rst

 .. note::
-  A Jupyter Notebook containing all the steps to download the dataset, train a model and evaluate its results is available at : `Speaker Recognition an4 example <https://github.com/NVIDIA/NeMo/blob/master/examples/speaker_recognition/notebooks/Speaker_Recognition_an4.ipynb>`_
+  A Jupyter Notebook containing all the steps to download the dataset, train a model and evaluate its results is available at : `Speaker Recognition an4 example <https://github.com/NVIDIA/NeMo/blob/master/examples/speaker_recognition/notebooks/Speaker_Recognition_an4.ipynb>`_ also for hi-mia dataset at:
+  `Speaker Recognition hi-mia example <https://github.com/NVIDIA/NeMo/blob/master/examples/speaker_recognition/notebooks/Speaker_Recognition_hi-mia.ipynb>`_

 Data Preparation
 ----------------